TeamClassix/BIND/README.md

 In order to compile the application and create the bundle:
 1. Run `npm install` to install application depencies,
 2. Use the command `npm run build-dev` to bundle the source files with Webpack,
+3. Make a copy of the `example.env` file, renaming the copy to `.env`,
+4. Paste your GitHub User Token into the applicable line in the `.env` file,
-3. Start the server, using the command `npm run server-dev`.
+5. Start the server, using the command `npm run server-dev`.
 You can now access the site at http://localhost:5000.
 __________
 ### Testing
 WIP